 But what is Lean?
 This methodology—that can be better defined as a philosophy—was developed by Engineer Taiichi Ohno (Toyota) based on the idea of “changing for the better.”
 The goal is to continuously improve the way companies work, eliminating waste and creating customer value.
 It can be easily applied to different markets and departments of firms.

-Even though Lean comes from the industry, companies such as Amazon, FedEx and Alibaba became huge case studies.
+Even though Lean comes from the industry, companies such as Amazon, Pixar and FedEx became huge case studies.
 The reason behind it is simple: it can be applied to basically everything in life.
 And soon you’ll understand why.

 More Value, Less Waste and Infinite Improvement